Delta Air Lines: Cabin

 Main Cabin (Economy Class) is available on all aircraft with seats ranging from 17 to 18.6 in wide and 30 to 33 in of pitch.
-The main cabin on some aircraft have an articulating seat bottom where the seat bottom moves forward in addition to the seat back tilting backwards when reclining.
+The main cabin on some aircraft has an articulating seat bottom where the seat bottom moves forward in addition to the seat back tilting backwards when reclining.

 Main Cabin passengers receive complimentary snacks and non-alcoholic drinks on all flights 250 mi or longer.
 Alcoholic beverages are also available for purchase.
 Complimentary meals and alcoholic drinks are provided on long-haul international flights as well as selected transcontinental domestic flights, such as between New York–JFK and Seattle, San Francisco, Los Angeles, and San Diego.
 As part of Delta's Flight Fuel buy on board program, meals are available for purchase on other North American flights 900 mi or longer.

-Delta operated a different buy on board program between 2003 and 2005.
+Delta operated a different buy-on-board program between 2003 and 2005.
 The previous program had items from differing providers, depending on the origin and destination of the flight.
 Prices ranged up to $10 ($ when adjusted for inflation).
 The airline started the service on a few selected flights in July 2003, and the meal service was initially offered on 400 flights.
-Delta ended this buy on board program in 2005; instead, Delta began offering snacks at no extra charge on flights over 90 minutes to most U.S. domestic flights and some flights to the Caribbean and Latin America.
+Delta ended this buy-on-board program in 2005; instead, Delta began offering snacks at no extra charge on flights over 90 minutes to most U.S. domestic flights and some flights to the Caribbean and Latin America.
 Beginning in mid-March 2005 the airline planned to stop providing pillows on flights within the 48 contiguous U.S. states, Bermuda, Canada, the Caribbean, and Central America.
 In addition, the airline increased the price of alcoholic beverages on Delta mainline flights from $4 ($ when adjusted for inflation) to $5 ($ when adjusted for inflation); the increase in alcohol prices did not occur on Song flights.